Your elementary students will be thrilled with this list of energizing brain breaks for 5th grade. Third and fourth graders will love them, too!

 Possessing more than 1 ball keeps the game moving quickly as the next student in line doesn’t have to wait for someone to fetch the ball just thrown.

-Now, the first students from each team take a “ball”.
+Now, the first-in-line students from each team grab a “ball”.

 Each will have an opportunity to throw the “ball” into the hoop, but the one who answers correctly and fastest will have two (2) opportunities to dunk the “ball”.